Pi-erren/psl_iasd_works/deep_learning/README.md

-# Experimenting the impact of stochasticity and policy choice on TD(0) Agents behavior
+# Implementing state-of-the-art networks for the game of Go

 * Authors: Neveu Pierre